bhjortsberg/tsdump/readme.md

 ## Todo

 - Improve option parsing with error handling and required file argument.
-- PTS in wall clock time format
 - Calculate the length of the file.
 - Group packets that belong to same frame.
 - Indicate I-frame. and Dump I-frame data as a jpeg
-- Read data from multicast address instead of file.
+- Read data from multicast address in addition to file.
 - Payload extract.
 Class that sums the payloads from a bunch of (all) packets.
 Return a list of payloads.
   Payloads can then be used to get I-frame info and extract jpeg.